View Edward Shaffer's Obituary on leadertimes.com and share memories

 He enjoyed bowling and was a member of several leagues.
 He also a sports enthusiast, and especially loved watching his grandchildren in their sporting events.
 He really loved spending time with his family.

-He is survived by his sons, Stephen E. (Debora) Shaffer of Ford City, Richard J. (Barbara) Shaffer of Kittanning, and Michael R. (Molly) Shafffer of Ford City; one daughter, Mariann G. (Ray) McKenney of Greenville, SC; his grandchildren, Nicole Hereda, Ricky Shaffer, Stephanie Crissman, Timothy Shaffer, Cassandra McKinney, Nelson McKinney, Tiffany Crissman, and Robert Shaffer; his great-grandchildren, T.J.
-Hereda, Josh Hereda, Tiffany Shaffer, Reed Shaffer, Rheya Shaffer and Wesley Luketic; and a brother, James M. Shaffer of Kittanning.
+He is survived by his sons, Stephen E. (Debora) Shaffer of Ford City, Richard J. (Barbara) Shaffer of Kittanning, and Michael R. (Molly) Shafffer of Ford City; one daughter, Mariann G. (Ray) McKenney of Greenville, SC; his grandchildren, Nicole Hereda, Ricky Shaffer, Stephanie Crissman, Timothy Shaffer, Cassandra McKenney, Nelson McKenney, Tiffany Crissman, and Robert Shaffer; his great-grandchildren, T.J.
+Hereda, Josh Hereda, Jillian Shaffer, Reed Shaffer, Rheya Shaffer and Wesley Luketic; and a brother, James M. Shaffer of Kittanning.

-In addition to his parents he was preceded in death by three brothers, Robert, Joseph and William Shaffer.
+In addition to his parents he was preceded in death by his wife, Darlyne G. Shaffer, who died Oct.
+3, 2005; and three brothers, Robert, Joseph and William Shaffer.

 Friends will be welcomed from 2-4 and 7-9 p.m., Tuesday, in the Welch Funeral Home, 1032 Fourth Ave., Ford City, where a blessing service will be held at 10 a.m., Wednesday.
 Interment will follow in Lawn Haven Burial Estates.
 To send an online condolence, please visit www.welchfh.com.